-We are embedding ESG practices into our business model, including striving to: (i) comply with all applicable environmental laws and regulations; (ii) assess sustainability-related risks and capturing value-added opportunities; (iii) actively support diversity, equity and inclusion; (iv) provide a safe and healthy environment for all employees; and (v) promote a culture where all of Algoma's employees share the foregoing commitments.
+We are embedding ESG practices into our business model, including striving to: (i) comply with all applicable environmental laws and regulations; (ii) assess sustainabilityrelated risks and capturing value-added opportunities; (iii) actively support diversity, equity and inclusion; (iv) provide a safe and healthy environment for all employees; and (v) promote a culture where all of Algoma's employees share the foregoing commitments.

 ESG is integrated in our Purpose, Mission and Values, our long-term strategic planning, and is one of the key drivers in achieving our corporate objectives of strengthening our competitive position, enhancing our profitability, and delivering long-lasting value for our customers, employees, and shareholders.
+Transparency and accountability to our investors, customers and other stakeholders are critical to ensuring our ESG approach drives meaningful results.